-First organized in 1873, in a school house, this church erected its first building, a white, wooden structure, in 1876.
-Its first known pastor, in 1902, was Rev. G. W. Thomas.
+First organized in 1873, in a schoolhouse, this church erected its first building, a white wooden structure, in 1876.
+Its first known pastor was Rev. G. W. Thomas in 1902.
 In 1908, the cornerstone was laid for the present brick structure.
 Its art glass windows are original.
-An organ was installed in 1947, a new parsonage built in 1957, and a fellowship hall added in the mid-sixties.
-The church was named "Rural Charge of the Year" in 1957-1958.
-In 1978, there were 20 members who had been members for fifty or more years.
+An organ was installed in 1947, a new parsonage built in 1957, and a fellowship hall added in the mid-1960s.
+The church was named Rural Charge of the Year for 1957-1958.
+In 1978, there were 20 members who had been in the church for 50 or more years.